Pope Francis Suppresses Ecclesia Dei, Transfers Duties to CDF

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published by Ignatius Press.
 Follow him on Twitter @edwardpentin

-As had been widely expected, Pope Francis has issued a papal decree suppressing the pontifical commission charged with bringing separated traditional Catholics linked to the Society of St. Pius X back into full communion.
+As had been widely expected, Pope Francis has issued a papal decree suppressing the pontifical commission charged with bringing separated traditionalist Catholics linked to the Society of St. Pius X back into full communion.

 In a motu proprio signed Jan.
 17 and published today, the Pope decreed that the Pontifical Commission ‘Ecclesia Dei’ is to be abolished but that its work will continue in a “special section” of the Congregation for the Doctrine of the Faith.